-Although its use is common in UK clinical practice, at the time of publication (September 2014) lithium did not have a UK marketing authorisation for this indication, although its use is common in UK clinical practice.
+[11] Although its use is common in UK clinical practice, at the time of publication (September 2014) lithium did not have a UK marketing authorisation for this indication, although its use is common in UK clinical practice.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.

-At the time of publication (September 2014) semi-sodium valproate had a UK marketing authorisation for the treatment of mania if lithium is not tolerated or is contraindicated.
+[12] At the time of publication (September 2014) semi-sodium valproate had a UK marketing authorisation for the treatment of mania if lithium is not tolerated or is contraindicated.
 Sodium valproate did not have a UK marketing authorisation for this indication, although its use is common in UK clinical practice.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.
+See update information for important safety advice from the MHRA on the use of valproate.

-Although its use is common in UK clinical practice, at the time of publication (September 2014), fluoxetine did not have a UK marketing authorisation for this indication.
+[13] Although its use is common in UK clinical practice, at the time of publication (September 2014), fluoxetine did not have a UK marketing authorisation for this indication.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.

-At the time of publication (September 2014), olanzapine did not have a UK marketing authorisation for this indication.
+[14] At the time of publication (September 2014), olanzapine did not have a UK marketing authorisation for this indication.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.